Are you getting the Age Pension you're entitled to?

 As Andrew sums up: “Essentially, it’s allocating resources to buy a very secure lifetime income stream, that sits on top of the maximum rate of Age Pension you are eligible for.
 So, no matter what happens, you can always afford what you need throughout your retirement.”

 Important notes: Age Pension benefits described above will not apply to all individuals.
 Age Pension outcomes depend on an individual (or couple’s) personal circumstances and may change over time.
 While lifetime income streams may immediately benefit some Age Pension eligible retirees who are assessed under the assets test, in later years, if assessed under the income test, any ongoing Age Pension benefits may be reduced.
-Consult your financial adviser about potential impacts on your personal circumstances and whether a lifetime income stream is right for you.
+For market-linked lifetime annuities, only the first year’s monthly income amount is guaranteed.
+After the first year, monthly payments will move up or down annually adjusting to the changes in your chosen market-linked indexation payment option.
+In periods of strong market performance, any Age Pension benefits may reduce to reflect the higher income received.
+Consult your financial adviser about potential impacts on your personal circumstances and whether a lifetime income is right for you.

 Next page > Making retirement savings last a lifetime